 Living in downtown areas is an attractive option for individuals of all ages.
 As more people take interest in moving their corporate office spaces, senior living facilities, apartment complexes and more into areas where restaurants, activities, and amenities are within walking distance, it opens opportunities for native plants to be incorporated into downtown spaces.

 When completing projects in downtown areas, the Mowery team aims to incorporate native plants into spaces around the buildings by redeveloping street systems to incorporate tree-lined walkways, or by adding native plants to local parks.

 Central Pennsylvania is home to over 100 warehouses and distribution centers.
 While these buildings can take up land, they do provide a large area for planting native trees around the perimeter or creating a natural barrier between properties.
 Low shrubs, ferns, or other plants can be incorporated to sustain insects and birds.

 Rails to Trails Systems

 Many towns and cities are converting old railways into trails or simply creating new trail systems that provide residents with a safe place to walk, run, or ride bikes.
-Not only are they a safe place for healthy activity, they also become a haven for wildlife.
+Not only are they a safe place for healthy activity, they also have become a haven for wildlife.
 Supporting these trail systems by planting native trees and other flora can make an attractive space for animals, insects, and the community.
-Investing in community features like this can create an appealing feature for potential residents or business owners, potentially generating a demand for new housing or commercial space.
+Investing in community features like this can create an appealing feature for potential residents or business owners, generating a demand for new housing or commercial space.